 Description: (click here for general notes about my descriptions)

 The Tzaconejá offers a long stretch of whitewater by draining a good part of the eastern side of the beautiful Chiapas highlands.
 It's partner in this crime is the Río Jataté, and by the time the two meet at La Sultana they are both good-sized emerald-green rivers, but the Tzaconejá edges it out in both volume and gradient.
-In fact, as far as kayaking is concerned the Tzaconejá gets a little carried away, with much of the middle section being unrunnable by sane kayakers.
+In fact, as far as kayaking is concerned the Tzaconejá gets a little carried away, with much of the middle sections being unrunnable by sane kayakers.
 It has its moments, though, wonderful ones, especially in the upper section and then the closer you get to the Jataté.

 Accommodations: Altamirano has several budget hotels.
 Ocosingo is the second-closest option.